ministryofjustice/opg-reports/README.md

 ## Automated

-To make this process simple, we have included a bash script (`./scripts/fork`) that automates the forking process with sensible defaults.
+To make this process as simple as we can, we have included a bash script (`./scripts/fork.sh`) that automates the forking process with sensible defaults.
 It will ask you for the following information:

 - Name of business unit (`--business-unit`)
 - Name of the *DEVELOPMENT* S3 bucket used for data storage (`--development-bucket-name`)